Université de Montréal

 Dr. Jean-Sébastien Delisle is a hematologist and researcher who oversees the Cancer Immunology and Transplantation Research Unit.
-Dr. Delisle divides his time between his lab and his medical practice in hematology and hematopoietic stem cell transplantation.
+Dr. Delisle divides his time between his lab and his medical practice in hematology and hematopoietic stem cell transplantation/cell therapy.
+Dr Delisle is also the Medical director of the Centre d’excellence en thérapie cellulaire (CETC) which manufactures therapeutic cell products.
 His research interests cover the entire spectrum from fundamental research to clinical applications in immunology and immunotherapy.
 Dr. Delisle is also an associate professor in the Faculty of Medicine at Université de Montréal.

 Cancer Immunology and Transplantation

 T lymphocytes can have many functions.
-The signals that dictate the different stages of T lymphocyte differentiation are still poorly understood, and the ability to manipulate these signals for therapeutic purposes is an important issue.
-We focus on the roles of the cytokine TGF-β in memory T cell differentiation as well as the signals leading to T lymphocyte dysfunction in tumours (cosignalling) and in cultures to expand antigen-specific T cells.
-We are also studying the maturation of dendritic cells so that they can effectively present antigens to T cells.
+The signals that dictate the different stages of T lymphocyte differentiation are still poorly understood, and the ability to manipulate these signals for therapeutic purposes is a priority for our laboratory.
+We focus on the roles of the cytokine TGF-β in memory T cell differentiation as well as the signals leading to T lymphocyte dysfunction in patients, in tumours and in cultures to expand T cells.
+We also study the factors that determine how other hematopoietic cells modulate T-cell responses.

 Adoptive immunotherapy in humans

 Our laboratory is interested in the in-vitro expansion and differentiation of human T lymphocytes so that these cells can be used in clinical research protocols.
 In this area, we have adapted and developed cell culture systems to both increase the therapeutic potential of in-vitro educated T lymphocytes and study the fundamental biology of human T lymphocytes.
 Two adoptive immunotherapy protocols have been directly derived from the work in our lab and are currently being studied in patients.